Elements-Agency/benjaminjyoung/content/artwork/innocence-and-connection/index.md

 tag: A true masterpiece, with an amazing amount of details and complexity hidden beneath layers of paint.
 ---

+*This was my **April Fools joke** for 2025.* The canvas will be repurposed to paint "Silver Ballet."

+<!--more-->

 **Innocence and Connection** is a true masterpiece, and both my greatest and biggest work yet!
 The countless hours over months this painting took me, and the excruciating details in every inch.
 It's a spark of genius in a 4 foot by 4 foot canvas.
 This painting will echo through time as one of true masterpieces to have every been painted.

-<!--more-->

 {{< cta >}}